Physics of Life

 Selection Procedure

-Applications will be circulated to the PoLNET3 steering group for comment.
-High quality ideas which are aligned to PoLNET aims (i.e. strong evidence of collaboration between physics and biology or medicine) will be among the criteria for success.
-In your applications, please use clear evidence of interdisciplinarity between these disciplines, anticipated outputs and the development of excellent collaborative relationships.
+Applications will be circulated to the PoLNET2 steering group for comment.
+High quality ideas which are aligned to PoLNET aims (i.e. strong evidence of collaboration between physics and biology) will be among the criteria for success.
+In your applications, please use clear evidence of interdisciplinarity between Biologists and Physicists, anticipated outputs and the development of excellent collaborative relationships.
 It is aimed that a decision will be made within one month of the application being submitted.

 Funded by: Managed bY: